Internet2: Objectives

+In addition, the Internet2 organization provides a set of community-oriented activities intended to support the use of the network and the federation.
+These activities include workshops, conferences, webinars, etc. In addition advisory groups set the directions and priorities for the organization.

 The uses of the network span from collaborative applications, distributed research experiments, grid-based data analysis to social networking.
 Some of these applications are in varying levels of commercialization, such as IPv6, open-source middleware for secure network access, Layer 2 VPNs and dynamic circuit networks.

 Achievements

 These technologies and their organizational counterparts were not only created to make a faster alternative to the Internet.
 Many fields have been able to use the Abilene network to foster creativity, research, and development in a way that was not previously possible.
 Users of poor quality libraries can now download not only text but sound recordings, animations, videos, and other resources, which would be otherwise unavailable.
 Another application is the robust video conferencing now available to Internet2 participants.
 Neurosurgeons can now video conference with other experts in the field during an operation in a high resolution format with no apparent time lag.

 Application awards

 The Internet2 Driving Exemplary Applications (IDEA) award (not to be confused with IDEA awards) was first announced by Internet2 in 2006 as a way of recognizing those who create and use advanced network applications at their best.
-The judging is conducted by many universities and based upon the following criteria:
+The judging was conducted by many universities and based upon the following criteria: